yegor256/blog/_drafts/_arc.md

   * "No, you will not go on vacation this month."

-There are many other instances of "No" which can easily turn an architect into a hatred figure, but this is what his job is: to be the bad guy.
+There are many other instances of "No" which can easily turn an architect into a hated figure, but this is what his job is: to be the bad guy.
 This is why he has to be strong&mdash;to handle it all calmly and continue leading the project forward, toward his own well-defined technical goals.

-**He Is Abstract**.
+**He Is Abstract.**

 Abstract thinking is a very important positive trait of an architect.
 Programmers may lack that, since they are mostly focused on their own